Richiban/CodeFlea/README.md

             }
         }

+Due to the fact that CodeFlea is entirely based on whitespace and operators it should work in most programming languages without configuration:

+    ┌── def cheeseshop(kind, *arguments, **keywords):
+    ├────── print("-- Do you have any", kind, "?")
+    │       print("-- I'm sorry, we're all out of", kind │
+    ├────── for arg in arguments:
+    ├────────── print(arg)
+    │
+    ├────── print("-" * 40)
+    │       for kw in keywords:
+    └────────── print(kw, ":", keywords[kw])

-There will be keyboard shortcuts for jumping to the next/prev interesting line in the file, as well as for jumping to the next/prev interesting line at the same indentation level
+There are commands for jumping to the next/prev interesting line in the file, as well as for jumping to the next/prev interesting line at the same indentation level

 _Interesting points_ within a line are defined as: